Thomas Rogers (priest)

-Thomas Rogers (died 1616) was an English Anglican clergyman, known as a theologian, controversialist and translator.
+Thomas Rogers (died in 1616) was an English Anglican clergyman, known as a theologian, controversialist and translator.

 Life

 He was a student of Christ Church, Oxford, in 1571, and graduated B.A.
 7 July 1573, and M.A.
 6 July 1576.
 He was subsequently (11 December 1581) rector of Horringer in Suffolk.
 Initially he was on good terms with local Puritan figures such as John Knewstub and Walter Allen; but his own views changed within a few years.
 Rogers was an early opponent of Nicholas Bownde in the Sabbatarian controversy.

 Rogers became chaplain to Richard Bancroft, and assisted him in literary work.
 He died at Horringer, and was buried in the chancel of his church there, 22 February 1616.

 Works

 Rogers's major works were on the English creed: